abhinandan0y/QCML/README.md

 # QCML
 ## For running on Classical Systems
 To implement Hybrid Quantum Neural Networks for Remote Sensing Imagery Classification.
-Also links to do analysis on remote sensing  image classification

-#### Familiarity with libraries such as Qiskit, Pennylane, TensorFlow, and Keras.
+#### Libraries required such as Qiskit, Pennylane, TensorFlow, and Keras.

 ```python
 pip install qiskit pennylane tensorflow numpy matplotlib